-(C) One or more soil excavations shall be performed for each OWTS to demonstrate the suitability of soil conditions to serve new development.
-Soil excavations for repair permits will be required when there are no prior soil assessments done at the parcel and soil characteristics are not known.
-The excavation shall be made by backhoe whenever possible and shall extend to at least the separation distances as provided in SCCC 7.38.150(B)(9) below the bottom of the proposed dispersal system to demonstrate the suitability of soil conditions.
-A borehole may be accepted on sites with limited access or where a backhoe excavation would damage the proposed dispersal area.
-For replacement systems with very limited suitable dispersal area, the designer may estimate soil conditions based on available information, with confirmation soil testing excavation to be done during system installation.
+(D)-(C) One or more soil excavations shall be performed for each individual sewage disposal-system OWTS to demonstrate the suitability of soil conditions to serve new development.
+Soil excavations for repair permits may be required if the Health Officer believes the soil may not meet the requirements of this chapter.
+When effluent leaching trenches will be required when there are to be used, the excavation shall be made by backhoe whenever possible and shall extend tono prior soil assessments done at least 10 feet below the bottom of the proposed trench leaching device to demonstrate the suitability of soil conditions.
+When effluent leaching trenches the parcel and soil characteristics are to be used, the not known.
+The excavation shall be made by backhoe whenever possible and shall extend to at least 10 feet below the bottom of the separation distances as provided in SCCC 7.38.150(B)(9) below the bottom of the proposed dispersal system to demonstrate the suitability of soil conditions.
+A borehole may be accepted on sites with limited access or where a backhoe excavation would damage the proposed trench leaching device dispersal area.
+For replacement systems with very limited suitable dispersal area, the designer may estimate soil conditions based on available information, with confirmation soil excavation-to be done during system installation.